 It's Time to Come Clean About Your Restroom and its Impact on Your Bottom Line

 Now what, manager?
 Your customer left a bad review online, so what’s the big deal?
-It’s just one review.
-First off, restaurants are the most reviewed type of business online, and those reviews are widely trusted by consumers.
-Second, a one-star increase on a given restaurant’s review average can lead to a 5-9 percent increase in revenue (Cal Berkeley Study - https://are.berkeley.edu/~jmagruder/Anderson%20and%20Magruder.pdf).
+It’s just one review, right?
+Here’s why it’s serious: First off, restaurants are the most reviewed type of business online, and those reviews are widely trusted by consumers.
+Second, a one-star increase on a given restaurant’s review average can lead to a 5-9 percent increase in revenue, according to a .
 That means every single customer counts because any one of them can make a major impact on your overall earnings.
 Crazy, we know, but it works in both directions, good and bad.
-Let’s take a look at typical causes of bad reviews.
+Let’s take a look at typical causes of bad restaurant reviews.

-As a manager, your focus may be on food and service, two drivers of reviews, but your customer’s attention often lies elsewhere.
-Here’s a telling statistic - 90 percent of customers believe the restroom reflects the overall cleanliness of your establishment (Buzzback Washroom study, 2013).
+As a manager, your focus may be on food and service, two drivers of reviews, but your customers’ attention often lies elsewhere.
+One telling statistic is that 90 percent of customers believe the restroom reflects the overall cleanliness of your establishment (Buzzback Washroom study, 2013).
 It's a telling statistic because it's true.
-If your restroom is dirty, who knows what the rest of restaurant is like.
-More food-borne illnesses occur at sit-down restaurants than anywhere else in the US (Source: Statista), so it's a health and safety concern for everyone involved.
+If your restaurant bathroom is dirty, who knows what the rest of restaurant is like.
+More food-borne illnesses occur at sit-down restaurants than anywhere else in the U.S. (Source: Statista), so it's a health and safety concern for everyone involved.

 Once a skeptical customer is gone, they’re often gone forever.
-70 percent of restaurant patrons reporting they’d never return to an establishment with unclean restrooms and 80 percent say they'd tell their friends and family about their experience.
-(Harris Interactive Online Survey with US Consumers, Nov, 2010).
-That’s why it’s more vital than ever to make sure each customer understands your commitment to cleanliness before it starts taking a chunk out of your bottom line.
-Thankfully, restroom cleanliness is easier to fix than terrible food or bad service.
+Seventy percent of restaurant patrons report they would never return to an establishment with unclean restrooms and 80 percent say they'd tell their friends and family about their experience (Harris Interactive Online Survey with U.S. Consumers, Nov, 2010).
+That’s why it’s more vital than ever to make sure each customer understands your commitment to bathroom cleanliness before it starts taking a chunk out of your bottom line.
+Thankfully, bathroom cleanliness is easier to fix than terrible food or bad service.
 Here’s how you do it.

 Touchless paper towels are a step in the right direction, but there's more you can do.
-Other touchless solutions like napkin dispensers, soap dispensers, and wrapped cutlery from GP PRO are designed specifically to help you present a cleaner restroom image that’s easy to maintain and cost-effective.
+Other touchless solutions like , , and are designed to help you present a cleaner overall image that’s easy to maintain and cost-effective.
 When you can rest assured that your restroom is clean and stocked, you can focus your attention on food, service and everything else that goes into creating a positive dining experience.